Shao-Group/scallop2/README.md

 The Gene transfer format (GTF) is a file format used to hold information about gene structure, detailed documentation about [GTF format](https://useast.ensembl.org/info/website/upload/gff.html) is available from Ensembl.

-We can use the [IGV](https://software.broadinstitute.org/software/igv/home) tool to visualize the input BAM file and the output GTF file.
+We can use [IGV](https://software.broadinstitute.org/software/igv/home) to visualize the input reads (BAM file) and the output assembled transcripts (GTF file).
 A snapshot of IGV visualization of `example-input.bam` and `example-output.gtf` at gene loci chr1:46,303,377-46,321,251 is avaliable at `example/example-IGV-snapshot.png`.